Shekhar9897/To-do-application/README.md

 Using multi-stage builds to separate build-time and runtime dependencies

 **Getting Started**
-If you wish to run the tutorial, you can use the following command after installing Docker Desktop:
+If you wish to run , you can use the following command after installing Docker Desktop:

 docker run -d -p 80:80 docker/getting-started
 Once it has started, you can open your browser to http://localhost.